Zacharyjpeter/coding-journal/README.md

 <h1>Coding Journal</h1>
 This is a daily update on projects I'm working on as part of the #100daysofcode challenge.
 <br>
-My goal is simply to learn and implement new skills.
+My goal is to focus on learning HTML, CSS, and Javascript.
+In that order.
 <br>
 <h2>Current Projects</h2>
 <ol>
-  <li><a href="https://github.com/Zacharyjpeter/coding-journal/blob/main/Sololearn%20CV%20Project.html">Fake CV Project</a>: Using Sololearn mobile app to practice HTML
   <li><a href="https://github.com/Zacharyjpeter/coding-journal/blob/main/Cat%20Photo%20App.html">Cat Photo App</a>: Using FreeCodeCamp to practice HTML.
-  <li><a href="https://zacharyjpeter.github.io">My Portfolio Website</a>: Major long term project.
-Acts as a sandbox to showcase skills I'm learning</li>
+  <li><a href="https://zacharyjpeter.github.io">My Portfolio Website</a>: Sandbox for learned skills.
+Showcase for smaller projects.</li>
 </ol>